 As mentioned above, the proposed 2.9 percent fee increase represents a partial solution to the problem of increased program costs.

-The up-to-3 percent fee increase may not keep pace with program cost increases depending on the amount of the increase, as is the case for fiscal year 2014..
+The up-to-3 percent fee increase may not keep pace with program cost increases..
 This is a statutory issue that is outside the scope of this proposal.

 An additional solution to increased program costs would be to reduce program costs, primarily through reducing personnel services costs (e.g. salaries, benefits) and indirect services costs (e.g. management, business services), as this category accounts for approximately 80 percent of the total program budget.
 Reducing program costs is outside of the scope of this proposal.